ekiras/spring-boot/data-jpa/mapping/one-to-many-mapping/README.md

 1. Employee
 2. Department

-Where the relation between the two enties is, A Department can have multiple Employees but an Employee can belong to only one Department i.e One To Many (Employee to Department).
+Where the relation between the two enties is, A Department can have multiple Employees but an Employee can belong to only one Department i.e One To Many (Employee <- Department).

 Simplest code to make this mapping can be as follows.